lunapapa-finland/wikijs/Future/ALBrooks/TradingRange.md

 - equal chance of trend resumption up and trend reversal down, there is always but and sell setups in TR
 - TR never have a very clear S/R, they are the range.
 That's why 1/4 buy and sell is always reasonable than extreme values
 - use WIDE Stops and Scale IN(Only if you believe in TR)
+	- Can use limit Order for scale in
+  - if the price goes beyond, the only time to scale in is the price beyond the scalp length, e.g. ES 5 point, NQ 20 points
+  - The next scalp in should be stop order instead of limit order to add winning probability
+-